Margaret Pericak-Vance: Honors and awards

 Pericak-Vance is a founding fellow of the American College of Medical Genetics.
 She was recognized in 1997 by Popular Science Magazine for The Best of What's New in Science and Technology for the Gene Identified for Alzheimer's Disease.
 Also that year, Newsweek Magazine named her to "The Century Club: 100 People to Watch as We Move to the Next Millennium".
 In 2001, she received the Grand Prix scientifique de la Fondation Louis D. from the Institut de France for her research on Alzheimer's disease.
 She was inducted into the Western New York Women's Hall of Fame (2002) and received Wells College Distinguished Alumnae Award (2003) She was elected to the National Academy of Medicine in 2003.
 She received the Hauptman-Woodward pioneer of Science award in 2004.
 Dr. Pericak-Vance received the Alzheimer's Association's Bengt Winblad lifetime achievement award in 2011, and was named a fellow of the American Association for the Advancement of Science in 2012.
 In 2014, she received the Ming Tsuang Lifetime Achievement Award from the International Society of Psychiatric Genetics.
 She was Awarded the Plaza Health Network Foundation's Women of Distinction & Caring Award in 2019.
 In 2023, she was recognized by Research.com with the Best Scientist Award as well as the Best Female Scientist Award, and in 2024 with the Genetics in the United States Leader Award.
 In 2024, she was awarded the Lifetime Achievement Award by the American Society of Human Genetics which recognizes substantial and far-reaching scientific contributions to human genetics.
+The award recognized Pericak-Vance for her long career in human genetics and the impact her research has had on improving the understanding of inherited diseases, including both rare and common genetic conditions.